Teodor92/Project-Company-Life/specification/user-stories/create-contact-admin.md

 ## Acceptance criteria

-1. When a administrator clicks on the Create button in the Contact details administration he/she is redirected to the Contact details create administration page.
+1. When an administrator clicks on the Create button in the Contact details administration he/she is redirected to the Contact details create administration page.
 1. The name of the contact detail must be between 2 and 128 characters.
 If that is not the case the administrator will get an error message.
 1. The value of the contact detail must be between 2 and 1024 characters.
 If that is not the case the administrator will get an error message.
 1. If the users mark the `Is map address?` checkbox an integrated Google map is shown in the Contacts page with the value of the current contact detail for an address.